Tulul adh-Dhahab

-The western of the twin tells was populated at least from Late Bronze Age to Late Antiquity, maybe beginning as early as the Neolithic period.
-After the collapse of the ancient buildings probably by an earthquake in Late Antiquity, the site was abandoned.
-Maybe because of its name in Arabic, some parts of the western hill are severely damaged due to recent looting.
+The western of the twin tells was populated at least from Late Bronze Age to late antiquity, maybe beginning as early as the Near Eastern Neolithic.
+After the collapse of the ancient buildings, probably by an earthquake in late antiquity, the site was abandoned.
+Perhaps because of its name, some parts of the western hill are severely damaged due to recent archaeological looting.

 Location

-The double hills (hence the plural 'Tulūl', proper: dual 'Tellan' rather than the singular 'Tell') are situated in the Zarqa River valley at the opening of the southern Wadi Hajjaj.
-The two twin-like hills, both of them bearing ruins, are both approximately 120m above the riverbed and forcing the Zarqa River on a winding course around them.
-The western and larger of the twin tells (Tell edh-Dhahab al-Gharbi) is located on the north side of the U-shaped meander of the Zarqa River.
-The eastern mound (Tell edh-Dhahab esh-Sharqi) is a lot smaller.
+The two hills (Levantine Arabic təlūl, formal tullayn) are situated in the Zarqa Valley at the opening of the southern Wadi Hajjaj.
+The hills, both of them bearing ruins, are approximately 120m above the riverbed and force the Zarqa on a winding course around them.
+The western, al-Gharbi, is larger and located on the north side of the U-shaped meander of the Zarqa.
+The eastern, al-Sharqi, mound is significantly smaller.